 Dr. Luby is best known for his work demonstrating the impact of handwashing on disease reduction in low income countries, characterizing the epidemiology of Nipah virus transmission in Bangladesh, and explicating the importance of unsafe injections for transmission of hepatitis C in low income countries.

-His research focuses on developing practical solutions to environmental problems that directly impact human health in low income countries.
-He works primarily in Bangladesh.
-His ongoing projects include 1) assessing the health impact of strategies to improve water, sanitation and hygiene with particular attention to interventions that are applicable at scale; 2) reducing the adverse environmental and health consequences of brick manufacturing in Bangladesh; 3) reducing the exposure to lead among residents of rural Bangladesh; 4) characterizing and preventing zoonotic disease transmission especially of henipa and influenza viruses.
+His research focuses on developing and evaluating practical interventions to prevent environmental damage that worsens human health in low income countries.
+He is particularly interested in strategies to counter perverse incentives where businesses generate income by destroying the environment and compromising public health.
+He works primarily in Bangladesh but also has projects in Western China and Liberia.
+His ongoing projects include 1) assessing the impact on health and child cognitive development of scalable strategies to improve water, sanitation and hygiene; 2) reducing the adverse environmental and health consequences of brick manufacturing in Bangladesh; 3) reducing the exposure to lead among residents of rural Bangladesh; 4) characterizing and preventing zoonotic disease transmission especially of henipa and influenza viruses.

 Selected Publications by this Author